lexibank/ala/README.md

 With ALA, we offer a service for the automated affiliation of a language, based on standardized data from the Lexibank repository for CLDF wordlists.
 Language Affiliation is hereby understood as the task by which one tries to identify to which language family a given language belongs.

-If you make use of the code presented here, please cite us in the following way:

-> Blum, Frederic and Forkel, Robert and List, Johann-Mattis.
-2024.
-Using Lexical and Grammatical Data to Automatically Affiliate Language Isolates and Orphans.
-Talk held at the 57th meeting of the Societas Linguisticae Europaea.
-21/08/2024, Helsinki.

 ## Installation Instructions

-In order to run all the code, you can install the packages from the requirements.txt file:
+In order to run all the code, you can install the packages from the `requirements.txt` file (the command `python` here refers to the Python version that you use on your computer, on some systems, this may result in the command `python3`, but we use `python` as a generic placeholder here).
+You should make sure to use a fresh virtual environment before installing any packages.

 ```shell
 python3 -m pip install -r requirements.txt